derjabineli/gator/README.md

 [Go](https://go.dev/doc/install) (version 1.23+)

-- Go is required to be installed so that you can run Go's install command and install Gator on your own machine
+- Go is required to be installed so that you can run Go's install command and install gator on your own machine

 [Postgres](https://www.postgresql.org/download/)